-The structure of buildings and establishments within the UoM of Qalaat El-Istiglal is more or less consistent, with most residential buildings consisting of one to four floors.
-Like across Lebanon, many public properties and lands have been encroached upon and regulations violated during construction, particularly in markets and public squares.
-This has contributed to decreased mobility, high traffic and the absence of green spaces between buildings.
-The residential buildings and houses in the villages of the union are distinguished by the use of old brick and natural stone as construction materials.
-In addition, there are some informal tented settlements located on the borders of the route of Kherbet Rouha.
+The structure of buildings and establishments within the UoM of Journeh is more or less consistent, with most residential buildings consisting of one or two floors, except for a few cases with multiple floors, such as in the town of Beino-Oboula.
+Like across Lebanon. many public properties and lands have been encroached upon and regulations violated during construction, particularly in markets and public squares.
+This contributes to decreased mobility, high traffic and the absence of green spaces between buildings.
+The majority of housing units in the UoM of Journeh are owned, with approximately 5 per cent of them being rented, according to a consultation session with relevant local stakeholders.

-Non-residential buildings and facilities include industrial, commercial and touristic establishments, such as restaurants and small hotels, in addition to buildings of public institutions (municipalities, schools, etc.).
+Non-residential buildings and facilities include industrial, commercial, official buildings (municipalities, schools, etc.), and touristic establishments, such as restaurants and small hotels.
+The UoM of Journeh has old traditional houses, archaeological buildings (such as churches and mosques), and heritage landmarks (such as mills and olive presses).
 One general recommendation made by local stakeholders who participated in the project was that municipalities and the UoM could limit the unplanned urban sprawl through the development/update and implementation of a proper master plan that covers the whole UoM.